 A Private Limited Company in India is a separate legal entity.
 It can be formed by registering the company name with the Registrar of Companies.
 Memorandum and Articles of Associations are prepared and signed by the promoters.
 It can have between two to fifty shareholders.
 Owners of a Private Limited Company subscribe to the shares of the company and become its shareholders.
-Minimum share capital is Rs1,00,000.
+The minimum share capital is Rs1,00,000.
 Tax implications and liability of Private Limited Company are separate from its owners.
 The personal liability of the shareholders is limited to their share capital.
-Minimum two Directors must be appointed by the shareholders to manage the company.
+The minimum two Directors must be appointed by the shareholders to manage the company.

 Public Limited Company

-The basic structure of a Public Limited Company is similar to that of a Private Limited Company except that the number of shareholders is not limited, subject to minimum seven members.
-It is not easy to establish a Public limited Company as a lot of regulatory compliances have to be met.
+The basic structure of a Public Limited Company is similar to that of a Private Limited Company except that the number of shareholders is not limited, subject to a minimum seven members.
+It is not easy to establish a Public Limited Company as a lot of regulatory compliances have to be met.
 A Public Limited Company can be either listed or unlisted.
 Shares of a listed company are traded freely on the stock exchange.
 A Public Limited Company has to be more compliant towards government and SEBI regulations and has to make public disclosures of its functioning.
-Like a Private Limited Company, a Public Limited Company is also an independent legal entity and it is not affected by the personal status of its shareholders.
+As a Private Limited Company, a Public Limited Company is also an independent legal entity and it is not affected by the personal status of its shareholders.